 MORE AMAZING VEGAN DESSERT RECIPES

-Impress this year with homemade vegan frosted sugar cookies on your holiday dessert spread!
-For more impressive holiday desserts, this super simple apple crisp recipe has all the fall flavors but none of the heavy dairy or hard work!
+Another impressive holiday dessert, this super simple apple crisp recipe has all the fall flavors but none of the heavy dairy or hard work!

 These air fried Oreos are truly my favorite vegan dessert.
 They are ready in just 5 minutes and need just 3 ingredients to make.